Empower students to explore by building professional connections

 “My favorite part of the curriculum was when we identified the people in our network besides our parents or direct family.
 It really helped me realize how many professionals I already knew and the value of continuing to build your network”

-- Emma, student
+- Emma G., student

 → Livermore High School integrated Career Launch across a multi-year sequence within its Green Engineering Academy